darkmarthur/StartOffseter/README.md

 3. **Tkinter**: A built-in Python library that provides the graphical interface.
 It comes pre-installed with most Python distributions.
 4. **Subprocess**: A Python module used to interact with system-level commands (used for calling FFMPEG).
 5. **ScrolledText**: Part of Tkinter, it is used to create scrollable text areas within the application.
+6. You can use [Hexed.IT](https://hexed.it/) to monitor the hex values

 ---